How One Man Never Let Bad Health Slow Him Down

-As stated in my profile, my father has been the biggest inspiration in my life, mainly because he always remained consistent in everything he ever did.
-Throughout my life, he has guided me and educated me on making the right choices.
+My father has been the biggest inspiration in my life, mainly because he always remained consistent in everything he ever did.
+Throughout my life, he guided me and educated me on making the right decisions.
 While I may have made some stumbles along the way, I have realized that everything he ever told me was the correct way to go about doing things.
-It wasn't till the end of my father's life that I realized he knew what was best for me, because he had already lived in my shoes.
+It wasn't until the end of my father's life that I realized he knew what was best for me, because he had already lived in my shoes.
 We were so much alike and I regret not realizing that earlier in life.
-I am going to share with you the remarkable story of my father - how he overcame great obstacles that I have never heard of anyone else doing.
+I am going to share with you the remarkable story of my father, Mitchell Lee Turner, and how he overcame impossible obstacles that I have never heard of anyone else doing.

-When my father was in college, he was just going to get some form of education.
+My father attended college so that he would have at least some form of higher education.
 He decided he wanted to go into art.
-My dad grew up reading comic books and I think this inspired his love or art and artwork.
-His favorite comic book series was the Amazing Spider-man, created by Stan Lee, who single handedly revived Marvel Comics Inc..
-I secretly believe my father aspired to be a comic book artist because I would always see him sketching comic book super heroes and funny cartoons.
-He would even draw up new characters and give them names.
-I think the main thing that dissuaded him from pursuing that dream was the difficulty in career survival and eventual work location.
+My dad grew up reading comic books and I think that is what inspired his love or arts and crafts.
+His favorite comic book series was the Amazing Spider-man, created by Stan Lee, who single-handedly revived Marvel Comics Inc..
+I secretly believe my father aspired to be a comic book artist because I would always see him sketching comic book super heroes and funny cartoons in his spare time.
+He would even draw up new characters and give them names and story lines.
+I think the main thing that dissuaded him from pursuing that dream was the lack of comic artist demand and potential relocation.
 He was a hometown guy and was satisfied staying right in the county limits for the remainder of his life.
 He had no desire to move to a big city to be an artist.
-His curiosity led him to participate in pottery making classes.
-Before you know it he was making beautiful sculptures and creative face mugs and jugs, as he called them.
+His curiosity led him to participate in ceramic classes.
+Before you know it, he was making beautiful sculptures and creative face mugs and jugs, as he called them.
 The college hosted a sophomore art sell each year and with the money that he made at the art sell he bought his first pottery kick wheel.

-After college he married my mother, whom he met there.
+After graduating college, he married his college sweetheart, my mother, Rose Harmon Turner.
 The two started off married life, as many do, with little money.
-While my mother took a job at a local bank, he went to work at a furniture factory overnights.
-Soon after that he went to work for my grandfather at a wood yard until the economy got bad and the wood yard had to close down.
-Soon after he was able to work at a local wood yard close to where they lived, but when work opportunity played out there he had to go into job search mode.
-The economy in this small town was still bad then.
-He moved on to work another factory job, that he despised and soon left.
-He practiced making pottery in his off time during this period, perfecting his skills
+While my mother settled for a job at a local bank, he went to work at a furniture factory overnights.
+Soon after that he went to work for my grandfather at a pulp wood yard until the economy went south and the wood yard had to close down.
+Soon after that he was able to work at a local pulp wood yard closer to where they lived at the time, but as work demand slowed he had to go into job search mode.
+The economy in this small town was still in a recession at that point.
+He moved on to work yet another factory job that he despised and soon quit.
+He practiced making pottery in his off time during this period to hone his skills.

-Unfortunately the transplanted kidney failed within time and he was forced to go back on dialysis, which he stayed on for the remainder of his life.
-About 8 years after getting the transplant he started to have trouble standing up.
+Unfortunately, the transplanted kidney failed within a couple years and he was forced to continue dialysis treatments, which he stayed on for the remainder of his life.
+About 8 years after getting the transplant he started having trouble standing up on his own.
 He called my mother home from work one day because he sensed something wasn't right.
 Later that night he calmly said to my mother, "Call them."
 He was going into shock.
-He was admitted to the hospital soon after and came to find out that the reason for these troubles was because of fluid build up around his heart and lungs.
+He was admitted to the hospital soon after.
+It was discovered that the reason for these troubles was fluid build up around his heart and lungs.
 It was so compressed that his left lung collapsed completely.
 The doctor's drained over 3 liters of fluid from around his heart.
-This episode affected him the worse out of all his illnesses over his life because it put him in a wheelchair.
+This episode affected him the worse out of all his illnesses over his lifetime because it put him in a wheelchair.
 The doctors told him that due to damage in the nerves in his legs that he would never be able to walk again.
 Can you imagine being 37 years old and told that you will never walk again?

 I can honestly say if this were me in that situation, I probably